ShaileshLPrabhu/Spam-Email-Classification/README.md

 step 2: Find the project files and open it in Pycharm or any other ide

-step 3:open terminal in your ide Install the necessary python libraries (pandas,numpy,matplotlib seaborn)
+step 3:open terminal in your ide Install the necessary python libraries (pandas,numpy,matplotlib,seaborn,,scikit-learn)

 pip install pandas </br>
 pip install sklearn </br>